 How to Download Our App

 Note, however, that due to new requirements on both Google Play Store and App Store, the AT-Info-Map app will run only on Android 8.0 or later version and on iOS 8.0 or later version, respectively.
 SAFOD and its partners understand that some users may have phones with lower versions and may not be updated/upgraded to the minimum requirement of version 8.0 (For example, the Samsung-SM-G900V cannot be updated to Android Version 8.0, similarly iPhone 4 can only go up to iOS version 7.1.2).

 For this reason, we are working on uploading lower versions for both Android and iOS directly on our hosting server to cater for those whose phones cannot be updated to the minimum requirements of version 8.0 or above.
 An additional download link will, therefore, be added on this page soon.

 After downloading from Google Play Store or App Store and installing the app, users have the option to view the listings of AT suppliers and/or service providers by simply clicking on "View Listing" tab on the home screen, or you can enter information about an AT supplier(s) or service provider(s) by simply clicking on "Entre Listing" tab on the home screen.

-If you choose "View Listing" on the home screen, it will take you to next screen which has four tabs namely "AT Supplier" that lets you to view all At suppliers available on the app; "Disability Services" that lets you to view all service providers available on the app; "View Map" that lets you to see all entries on the map; and "Search" which lets you to search for any AT supplier or service provider by search type, by category or by country.
+If you choose "View Listing" on the home screen, it will take you to next screen which has four tabs namely "AT Supplier" that lets you view all At suppliers available on the app; "Disability Services" that lets you view all service providers available on the app; "View Map" that lets you see all entries on the map; and "Search" which lets you search for any AT supplier or service provider by search type, by category or by country.

 If you choose the "Entre Listing" tab on the home screen, it will take you to next screen which has two tabs namely "AT Supplier Form" that lets you to input information about an AT supplier, and "Disability Service Form" that lets you input information about a service provider.